 The car technology keeping you safe

-- Low speed: This version targets city driving where crashes often occur at low speeds but can cause debilitating injuries such as whiplash.
-These systems use cameras or lasers to look for the reflectivity of other vehicles and are not as sensitive to pedestrians or roadside objects.
+Low speed: Best suited for city driving where crashes often occur at low speeds but can nevertheless cause debilitating injury, such as whiplash.
+These systems look for the reflectivity of other vehicles and are not as sensitive to pedestrians or roadside objects.

-- Pedestrian systems: These versions typically use a camera combined with radar to detect pedestrians by their shape and characteristics.
-The way pedestrians move relative to the path of the vehicle is calculated to determine whether they are in danger of being struck.
+Pedestrian systems: Use a camera combined with a radar to detect pedestrians by their shape and characteristics.
+The pedestrians’ movement relative to the path of the vehicle is calculated to determine whether they’re in danger of being struck.

-- Reversing AEB: A more recent development, reversing AEB is designed to brake the vehicle when it is about to strike an object while reversing.
+Reversing AEB: Designed to brake a reversing vehicle when it’s about to strike an object.
 This includes pedestrians as well as inanimate items.

 Rear cross-traffic alert